schmid07/Election_Analysis/README.md

 file_to_save = os.path.join("UPDATE FILE PATH")
 ```

-Were the results to be provided in Excel, we would need to read in the program using a function from Pandas.
+Were the results to be provided in Excel, we could read in the results using a function from Pandas.